 To allow ample time for all patients and scheduled surgical procedures, we operate primarily by appointment.
 Emergency cases shall always receive top priority, which is why occasional appointment delays are inevitable.
 Please realize that we make a sincere attempt to see each client on time.
 In the event an emergency causes a significant delay, we will reschedule your appointment for a new time.

-We perform surgery and anesthetic procedures Monday, Tuesday, Thursday, and Friday from 11:00a - 3:00p.
-If your pet is scheduled for an anesthetic procedure, please withhold food after 10:00p the night before (they are allowed to have water) and drop them off between 8:15a - 9:30a.
-Day procedures (dentals, most growth removals) are able to go home after 4:30p, while in-patient procedures (spays, neuters) stay overnight and go home after 9:00a the next morning, but please ask the technician at drop-off for specifics regarding your pet.
+We perform surgery and anesthetic procedures Monday, Tuesday, Thursday, and Friday.
+If your pet is scheduled for an anesthetic procedure, please withhold food after 10:00p the night before (they are allowed to have water).
+Most procedures are able to go home that afternoon, but there may be some instances where we recommend your pet stay overnight at the clinic or is transferred to one of the specialty/emergency facilities for overnight care.

 Nail trims, Bordetella and Canine Influenza vaccinations (for current patients), and Rabies-only visits do not need an appointment, but we do ask that you call ahead to ensure the appropriate staff members are available.

 Non-emergency walk-ins will be seen on a case-by-case basis.
-We will do our best to work you into the schedule, however, if we are exceptionally busy, we may ask you to return for an appointment at a later time.
+We will do our best to work you into the schedule, however we may ask you to return for an appointment at a later time.

 For your convenience, drop-off appointments are available.
 A drop-off means you can bring your pet at the time that works best for you and leave him/her with us for a couple of hours.
 Usually, we will ask you to drop off sometime in the morning so our doctor can examine the patient in between appointments or at the time purposely reserved for admitted patients.
 Once the doctor is finished, he will give you a call to go over the diagnosis and any treatment(s) and to give you discharge instructions.
-Drop-off appointments are not available for puppy/kitten vaccinations (see vaccination policy below).
-There is a drop-off fee of $15/pet.
+Drop-off appointments are not available for puppy/kitten vaccinations (see vaccination policy below), and we typically do not offer drop-off appointments for new patients.
+A drop-off fee will be added to your invoice should you decide to utilize this service.

 All dogs and cats over the age of 3 months are required by law to be vaccinated against Rabies.
 We do offer Rabies-only vaccinations, however, your pet should receive an annual examination as well as other vaccinations and testing depending on its lifestyle.
 All dogs should be vaccinated against Distemper, Parvovirus, and several other diseases, as well as having an annual heart worm test and monthly heart worm prevention.
 All cats should be tested for Feline Leukemia and Feline Immunodeficency Virus, and vaccinated against Feline Viral Rhinotracheaitis, Panleukopenia, and Chlamydia, among others.
 Cats that venture outside should be vaccinated against Feline Leukemia (assuming they test negative).